guiglass/Unreal_Engine_5_Live_Production_Example/README.md

      <img width="50%" src="https://raw.githubusercontent.com/guiglass/LUXOR/gh-pages/img/ue5_plugin/Step_contents.png">
   </a>
   <br>
-  After downloading the .zip unzip the contents to a folder on your harddrive.
+  After downloading the .zip you can then unzip the contents to a folder on your harddrive.
 Unreal requires the path length for your project folder to be less than   c:\ drive (eg. c:\live_link_example\)
   <sub><sup>Notice there are multiple folders, one is the UE5 project and the other is the custom avatar.</sup></sub>
 </p>